Peoplecantfly/icapserver/TUTORIAL.md

 For more examples you can check [examples](https://github.com/Peoplecantfly/icapserver/tree/master/examples) folder.
 *NB!
 In this realization of ICAP server you should use one "service name" for all methods, but basicly it depends on ICAP client realization.*

+#### There are information you can get from the ICAP request by examining certain fields of the handler object:

+* command: the current ICAP command
+* enc_req: encapsulated request line, list with 3 elements
+* enc_req_headers: encapsulated request headers, dictionary of lists
+* enc_res_status: encapsulated response status
+* enc_res_headers: encapsulated response headers
+* has_body: True, if the ICAP request has a body
+* encapsulated: contains the "Encapsulated:" header's content as a dict
+* ieof: True, if read_chunk() encounters an ieof chunk extension
+* request_uri: contains the full request URI of the ICAP request
+* preview: None, or an integer that arrived in the Preview header
+* allow: Contains a set() of Allow:-ed stuff
+* icap_response_code: contains the response code.

+There are several helper methods that can be called while serving a
+requests:

+* send_error(error_code): Sends and entire ICAP error response
+* no_adaptation_required(): Sends 204 No adaptation to the client.
+* cont(): Sends an ICAP 100 Continue response to the client.
+* read_chunk(): Reads a chunk from the client.
+Be aware that this call
+	blocks.
+If there is no available data on the line, and Connection:
+	keep-alive is used, it will cause the server to hang.
+* set_icap_response(code): Sets the ICAP response.
+* set_enc_status(status): Sets the encapsulated status line.
+* set_enc_request(request): Sets the encapsulated request line.
+* set_enc_header(header, value): Set an encapsulated header.
+* set_icap_header(header, value): Set an ICAP header.
+* send_chunk(data): send a chunk to the client.

 ### Example 1: 204 No content
 204 No content is for No content adaptation required.
 So this example sends 204 No content for both REQMOD and RESPMOD.